 - Bedtime: You probably already have a set bedtime routine, but one of our moms suggested adding an extra 30 mins to an hour before bedtime if the day’s schedule was followed.
 You can use stars or stickers to track progress throughout the day.

 AngelSense cares about you and your child.
 Our Customer Care Team is made up of moms with children with special needs.
 They work from home and are very familiar with using AngelSense.
 They have great tips and advice, so don’t hesitate to reach out if you need help using any of our elaborate array of features.

 If you’re not already a member of our private Facebook Group it is a good time to check it out.
 There are so many parents who are in the same boat as you.
 They are great at supporting each other, especially during times that are a bit more stressful.
 Share ideas for activities, ask for help using AngelSense, or just get some emotional support to help you get through an unexpected break from school.

-This too shall pass!
-Stay strong, safe, and healthy… We hope everything goes smoothly – Keep us posted!
+Stay strong, safe, and healthy… We hope everything goes smoothly during your back to school transition – Keep us posted!